beginning of content

 Thrombocytopenia is when you have low levels of platelets in your blood.
 Platelets are blood cell fragments that are important for helping blood to clot.

-When you cut yourself and the wound bleeds, platelets clump together at the site of the wound to stop the bleeding.
+When you cut yourself and the wound bleeds, platelets clump together at the wound to stop the bleeding.
 If you have low levels of platelets, you may have a bleeding problem.

 What are the symptoms of thrombocytopenia?